 Treatment for concussion varies from one person to the next.
 Immediately after a concussion, the best treatment is physical and cognitive rest.
-Exposure to loud noises, bright lights, computers, tablets, video games, television and smart phones may worsen the symptoms of a concussion.
-You should allow your child to rest in the days following a concussion.
-As the symptoms lessen, an appropriate health-care professional may allow increased physical and cognitive activity, but this has to be monitored closely for a recurrence of symptoms.
+Exposure to loud noises, bright lights, computers, video games, television and phones (including text messaging) may worsen the symptoms of a concussion.
+You should allow your child to rest as much as possible in the days following a concussion.
+As the symptoms lessen, the appropriate health-care professional may allow increased use of computers, phone, video games, etc., but the access must be lessened or eliminated if symptoms worsen.
 There are no medications to treat concussions, but an appropriate health-care professional may prescribe medications and therapies to treat symptoms of a concussion, such as headache, dizziness, sleep changes, etc. Some athletes may require rehabilitative therapies, such as physical, occupational, vestibular, ocular or speech/cognitive.
 Others may require treatment for mood and behavior changes.
-All of these interventions are done on a personalized basis.